gmvoit/just-the-docs/descriptions/Essentials.md

   $$\dot{E}_{\varphi,{\rm cos}} = 4 \pi \int_0^{r_{\rm CGM}} \dot{\varphi} (r) \rho(r) r^2 dr$$
 </p>

 and depends on both the rate of change $\dot{\varphi} (r)$ in the gravitational potential and the density profile supplied by an equilibrium model for the atmosphere.
+The [Accretion](Accretion) page provides more detail.

 ### Total Energy Input